Christian mission: Print and new media in mission

 Christian mission organisations have long depended on the printed word as a channel through which to do mission.
 At times when countries have been "closed" to Christians, great efforts have been made to smuggle Bibles and other literature into those countries.
 Brother Andrew, the founder of Open Doors, started smuggling Bibles into communist countries in the 1950s.
 Operation Mobilisation was established in 1957 by George Verwer.
 Other Christian publishers, such as Plough Publishing, provide free books to people in the UK and US as a form of mission.
 The Bible Society translates and prints Bibles, in an attempt to reach every country in the world.

 The internet now provides Christian mission organisations a convent way of reaching people in the form of podcasts.
 Podcasts provide a way of dissemination for a message that has potential to endanger the recipient, since it is very hard to track who has downloaded a specific podcast.
 An example of this is the Crescent Project.
 Other podcasts, such as the Life Together podcast, The Sacred, and Harvest are aimed at both non-Christians and Christians in the home country.

 Reverse mission

 The shift in world Christian population from Europe and North America to the non-Western world, and the migration of Africans, Asians, and Latin Americans to the West has given rise to what some have termed "reverse mission".
 It demonstrates a reversal of the missionary movement, in that it reverses the direction of earlier missionary efforts.

-Inter-Organizational Missions
+Inter-organizational missions

 Globalization of the 21st century has served as a platform for opportunity for independent Christian organizations to unite together in cooperation for outreach missions and discipleship.

-Some organizations are Christian consortiums which organizationally band together like 50,000 persons in the Illinois based Missio Nexus organization led by Ted Esler.
+Some organizations are Christian consortiums which organizationally band themselves together like 50,000 persons in the Illinois-based Missio Nexus organization led by Ted Esler.